Tomlord1122/system-programming-practice/hw2/wirte-up.md

 ### Note

-Ensure that the rootkit module is loaded into the kernel before attempting to use the `rootkit_controller` application.
+Ensure that the rootkit module is loaded into the kernel before attempting to use the `a.out` application.
 The application requires `/dev/rootkit` device file to be present, which is created by the rootkit module upon loading.

 ### Exiting the Application